 If your application is successful, we may ask you to verify project costs that you provided in your application.
-You may need to provide evidence such as quotes for major costs.
+You need to provide evidence such as quotes for major costs.

 Not all expenditure on your project may be eligible for grant funding.
-The Program Delegate (who is the senior responsible officer within the department with responsibility for the program) makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.
+The Program Delegate makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.